EU rejects criticism for slow vaccine rollout across bloc

 ———

-Associated Press writer Mike Corder in The Hague, Netherlands, and Angela Charlton in Paris contributed.
+Mike Corder in The Hague, Netherlands, and Angela Charlton in Paris contributed to this report.

 ———